vycke/feo-css/README.md

 ## Gettings started

+> NOTE: the framework applies a mimimal CSS reset, including `prefers-reduced-motion`

 Import the `feo.scss` file from the package into the index of your `.scss` file, after defining your own token values.

 ```scss